christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_fourth_sprint.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 We can plan to do less story and improve the design of the application, since we implemented a lot of them.
-We have to write more comments to improve code readability
+We have to write meaningful git comments and also improve the file structure of the project

 - One thing you are proud of as a Team!!